 About Me

-I’m a first-year Chemistry PhD student at the University of Alberta, under the supervision of Dr. Liang Li, a fellow of the Royal Society of Canada (Academy of Science).
+I’m a Chemistry PhD student at the University of Alberta, under the supervision of Dr. Liang Li (fellow of the Royal Society of Canada).
 Before that, I completed my Bioinformatics Master’s degree in the Dr. Fornace Lab at Georgetown University.

 My research interests focus on the development of metabolomics-centered multi omics analysis methods, and their practical applications in the real world.
 This includes simplifying data analysis through user-friendly software, developing high-coverage and accurate metabolite identification methods, and inferring biological networks from multi-omics data.
 My primary approaches involve software development, mass spectrometry, bioinformatics analysis, and machine learning.